 (2) Exit the station and cross Neville Street.

-(3) Turn left into Grainger Street, there's a branch of Starbucks on the left-hand corner - this end of Grainger Street by the station is pedestrianised.
+(3) Turn left into Grainger Street, there's a branch of Starbucks on the left-hand corner; this end of Grainger Street by the station is traffic free, the monument is at the other end of Grainger Street.

-The Life Science Centre is a 5 - 8 minute walk from Newcastle station, turn to the left from the main exit and walk along Neville Street until you see a curved blue building.
+If you're heading to the Life Science Centre it is a 5 - 8 minute walk from Newcastle station, turn to the left from the main exit and walk along Neville Street until you see a curved blue building.

-It has an opening on to pedestrianised square and the Life Science Centre will then be straight ahead.
+It has an opening on to pedestrian square and the Life Science Centre will then be straight ahead.

 The Newcastle Metro calls at Newcastle station, on the Metro map the stop is named 'Central Station'.